A cross-border market model with limited transmission capacities: Abstract

 \section{Abstract}

-We develop a cross-border market model between two countries in which the transmission capacities that enable transactions between market participants of different countries are limited.
-Starting from two reduced-form representations of national limit order book dynamics, we allow incoming market orders to be matched with standing volumes of the foreign market, resulting in cross-border trades.
-Since the transmission capacities in our model are limited, our model alternates between regimes in which cross-border trades are possible and regimes in which incoming market orders can only be matched against limit orders of the same origin.
-We derive a high-frequency approximation of our microscopic model, assuming that the size of an individual order converges to zero while the order arrival rate tends to infinity.
-If transmission capacities are available, the limit process behaves as follows: the volume dynamics is a four-dimensional linear Brownian motion in the positive orthant with oblique reflection at the axes.
-Each time two queues simultaneously hit zero, the process is reinitialized.
-The capacity turns out to be a continuous process of finite variation.
-The analytic tractability of the limiting dynamics allows us to compute key quantities of interest like the distribution of the duration until the next price change.
-Additionally, we study the effect of cross-border trading on price stability through a simulation study.
+We develop a cross-border market model for two countries based on a continuous trading mechanism, in which the transmission capacities that enable transactions between market participants from different countries are limited.
+Our market model can be described by a regime-switching process alternating between active and inactive regimes, in which cross-border trading is possible respectively prohibited.
+Starting from a reduced-form representation of the two national limit order books, we derive a high-frequency approximation of the microscopic model, assuming that the size of an individual order converges to zero while the order arrival rate tends to infinity.
+If transmission capacities are available, the limiting dynamics are as follows: the queue size processes at the top of the two limit order books follow a four-dimensional linear Brownian motion in the positive orthant with oblique reflection at the axes.
+Each time the two best ask queues or the two best bid queues simultaneously hit zero, the queue size process is reinitialized.
+The capacity process can be described as a linear combination of local times and is hence of finite variation.
+The analytic tractability of the limiting dynamics allows us to compute key quantities of interest.